Notable Charts

 Estimated 12-Year Returns for a Conventional Passive Investment Allocation

-The chart below shows our estimate, as of mid-August 2022, of expected 12-year nominal total returns for a conventional passive portfolio mix invested 60% in the S&P 500, 30% in Treasury bonds, and 10% in Treasury bills (blue) along with the actual total return of that portfolio (red) for periods where the full horizon has been completed.
+The chart below shows our estimate, as of October 2025, of expected 12-year nominal total returns for a conventional passive portfolio mix invested 60% in the S&P 500, 30% in Treasury bonds, and 10% in Treasury bills (blue) along with the actual total return of that portfolio (red) for periods where the full horizon has been completed.
 Notice that actual returns tend to “lift away” from their corresponding 12-year projections when the end of the investment horizon occurs at extreme valuations.
 These deviations reflect the accrual of speculative gains, which tend to be surrendered during subsequent market collapses.

 In our view, the combination of rich equity market valuations and low interest rates does not create a “justified” or “fair” situation for the financial markets.
 It simply combines insult with injury – creating a poor outlook for returns in both the stock and bond markets.
-There is no question that higher interest rates, coupled with a retreat in stock market valuations, improved the outlook for the returns of a passive investment portfolio during the first half of 2022.
+There is no question that higher interest rates, coupled with a retreat in stock market valuations, has improved the outlook for the returns of a passive investment portfolio since the first half of 2022.
 Unfortunately, this improvement was relative to the most extreme valuations in history.
-As a result, as of mid-August 2022, we continued to estimate negative average annual 12-year total return for a conventional passive investment allocation holding 60% in the S&P 500, 30% in Treasury bonds, and 10% in Treasury bills.
+As a result, as of October 2025, we continued to estimate negative average annual 12-year total return for a conventional passive investment allocation holding 60% in the S&P 500, 30% in Treasury bonds, and 10% in Treasury bills.
 Click the chart to enlarge.

 Popular Articles